Company rule in India: Justice system

 Around this time the business affairs of the East India Company began to draw increased scrutiny in the House of Commons.
 After receiving a report by a committee, which condemned the Mayor's Courts, the Crown issued a charter for a new judicial system in the Bengal Presidency.
-The British Parliament consequently enacted the Regulating Act of 1773 under which the King-in-Council created a Supreme Court in the Presidency town, i.e. Fort William.
+The British Parliament consequently enacted the Regulating Act 1773 under which the King-in-Council created a Supreme Court in the Presidency town, i.e. Fort William.
 The tribunal consisted of one Chief Justice and three puisne judges; all four judges were to be chosen from barristers.
 The Supreme Court supplanted the Mayor's Court; however, it left the Court of Requests in place.
 Under the charter, the Supreme Court, moreover, had the authority to exercise all types of jurisdiction in the region of Bengal, Bihar, and Odisha, with the only caveat that in situations where the disputed amount was in excess of Rs.
 4,000, their judgment could be appealed to the Privy Council.
 Both the Act and the charter said nothing about the relation between the judiciary (Supreme Court) and the executive branch (Governor-General); equally, they were silent on the Adālats (both Diwāni and Nizāmat) created by Warren Hastings just the year before.
 In the new Supreme Court, the civil and criminal cases alike were interpreted and prosecuted accorded to English law; in the Sadr Adālats, however, the judges and law-officers had no knowledge of English law, and were required only, by the Governor-General's order, "to proceed according to equity, justice, and good conscience, unless Hindu or Muhammadan law was in point, or some Regulation expressly applied".

 There was a good likelihood, therefore, that the Supreme Court and the Sadr Adālats would act in opposition to each other and, predictably, many disputes resulted.
 Hastings' premature attempt to appoint the Chief Justice, Sir Elijah Impey, an old schoolmate from Winchester, to the bench of the Sadr Diwāni Adālat, only complicated the situation further.
-The appointment had to be annulled in 1781 by a parliamentary intervention with the enactment of the Declaration Act.
-The Act exempted the Executive Branch from the jurisdiction of the Supreme Court.
+The appointment had to be annulled in 1781 by a parliamentary intervention with the enactment of the Declaration Act 1781.
+The act exempted the Executive Branch from the jurisdiction of the Supreme Court.
 It recognised the independent existence of the Sadr Adālats and all subsidiary courts of the company.
 Furthermore, it headed off future legal turf wars by prohibiting the Supreme Court any jurisdiction in matters of revenue (Diwāni) or Regulations of the Government enacted by the British Parliament.
-This state of affairs continued until 1797, when a new Act extended the jurisdiction of the Supreme Court to the province of Benares (which had since been added to the company's dominions) and "all places for the time being included in Bengal".
+This state of affairs continued until 1797, when the East India Act 1797 (37 Geo.
+3. c.
+142) extended the jurisdiction of the Supreme Court to the province of Benares (which had since been added to the company's dominions) and "all places for the time being included in Bengal".
 With the creation of the Ceded and Conquered Provinces in 1805, the jurisdiction would extend as far west as Delhi.